anaymalpani/FabricWebApp/README.md

     deletes the build artifacts generated by `make build-chaincode`, and can be used to force a "clean build" of the chaincode.

 -   The command

+        make rm-www-image

+    deletes the docker image in which the www.skraukosaur.com service runs.

+-   The command